LePetitBloc/create-react-app/README.md

 ## Popular Alternatives

-Create React App is a great fit for:
+Create React DApp is a great fit for:

 * **Learning React** in a comfortable and feature-rich development environment.
 * **Starting new single-page React applications.**